firstdraft/guides/teacherplan-domain-modeling-exercise.md

     - An Action Step has
         - a description
         - a target date
-        - a people who take the lead on them (this can be anyone, not necessarily a user)
+        - people who take the lead on it (this can be anyone, not necessarily one of our users)
         - resources needed
         - implementation specifics
         - measures of success
+ - A user can invite one or more other users to be coaches on their own Improvement Plans.

     **All of these attributes of an Action Step, except target date, should just be free-form text fields**, like in the linked sample Google Doc above.
- - Any user can coach any other user.
+ - Any one of our users can coach any other user.
 A user becomes a coach if they are invited to be one (by email address) by the owner of the Improvement Plan.
- - There should be a page where the user can see all of the Improvement Plans they are connected to; since a user can have their own Improvement Plans, Improvement Plans they are coaching on, both, or neither.
+ - There should be a page where a user can see all of the Improvement Plans they are connected to; since a user can have their own Improvement Plans, Improvement Plans they are coaching on, both, or neither.
  - Owners and coaches for an Improvement Plan should be able to add comments on the Improvement Plan itself, and Goals within it.
  - Improvement Plans have five statuses:
     - Not yet submitted